 - Weighted sleep sacks help calm fussy babies and induce sleep per a study done in the NICU in Cincinnati, Ohio (but weighted blankets aren't a safe option for crib sleep)

 - Dreamland Baby has taken the safety of a wearable blanket and the sleep-inducing benefits of a weighted blanket and combined them to make a safe weighted sack

 - Provides sensory input to relax babies into sleep and is especially helpful for babies who struggle to sleep or are used to being held to fall asleep

-- The optional swaddle found on the Dreamland Baby is helpful for newborn babies up to the time they begin to roll on their own
+- Dreamland Baby's versatile swaddle is helpful for newborn babies up to the time they begin to roll on their own

 - The weighted sack is made with all-natural, non-toxic fibers including the food-grade poly pellet beads within the front of the sack that give it its weight.